mfaelan/Crowdfunding_ETL/README.md

 ### Step 3: Import CSV Files into the Database
 1. Access the CSV files (`category.csv`, `subcategory.csv`, `campaign.csv`, `contacts.csv`).
 2. In PGAdmin, go to "Schemas" > "public" > "Tables" in the left sidebar.
-3. For each table (category, subcategory, campaign, contacts):
+3. Import the files in this order: category, subcategory, contacts, campaigns
    - Right-click on the table name and select "Import/Export Data...".
    - Select the "Import" option.
    - In the "Filename" field, choose the corresponding CSV file.